Bebo0/BusesAreUs/README.md

 - configure a machine to allow for development of an Android application using device emulators
 - complete the implementation of an Android application that uses a mapping API to present information to the user

-Most of the code was written by course staff.
+A good portion of the code was written by course staff.